 - visiting websites that have been infected by malware

 - downloading infected apps and files from the internet, or

 - opening infected email attachments.

 The consequences of a malware infection can be serious and far-reaching – from losing access to your files to becoming a victim of identity theft and fraud.

 Anti-virus software monitors and protects computers and other devices (like smartphones and tablets) from infection.
-Anti-virus software must be updated regularly in order to recognise the latest threats, and should do this automatically.
+It must be updated regularly in order to recognise the latest threats, but should do this automatically.

 Tip: When you first install anti-virus software on a device, run a 'full scan' of the system to ensure there are no pre-existing virus infections, and then set up regular scans.